Mostrar el registro sencillo del ítem

 dc.contributor.authorArco Montero, José María del

-dc.contributor.editorUniversidad of Valladolid es
+dc.contributor.editorUniversidad de Valladolid es

 dc.coverage.spatialPalencia (Spain)es